Sage-Bionetworks-IT/lambda-mips-api/README.md

 ### CloudFront Cache

 This microservice is expected to be used less frequently than the 15-minute expiry for the lambda environments, which means most lambda runs will require a cold start.
 We also expect the third-party API data to change much less frequently than the microservice is called.
 And so we add a CloudFront cache to store the lambda responses, reducing our reliance on the third-party API and minimizing the impact of the lambda cold starts by calling the lambda less frequently.

 If a bad response has been cached, it may need to be [manually invalidated through Cloudfront](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-clear-cache/).

+### S3 Cache

+In addition to the web cache storing responses from the lambda itself, we also have a write-through cache of the upstream API responses implemented with an S3 object in a versioned bucket.
+Bucket versioning allows us to recover from disaster by giving us the ability to revert to any previously cached API response after identifying new failure modes in the upstream API.

+For more information on S3 versioning, see [How S3 Versioning Works](https://docs.aws.amazon.com/AmazonS3/latest/userguide/versioning-workflows.html).

 ## Development